sumowll/BD4H-Bootcamp/web/spark-application.md

 00013D2EFD8E45D1,DIAG2720,1166,1.0
 ....
 ```
 Each line is a 4-tuple `(patient-id, event-id, timestamp, value)`.
 Suppose now our goal is to predict if a patient will have heart failure.
 We can use the value associated with the event `heartfailure` as the label.
 This value can be either 1.0 (the patient has heart failure) or 0.0 (the patient does not have heart failure).
-We call a patient with heart failure a **positive example**, and a patient without heart failure a **negative example**.
+We call a patient with heart failure a **positive example** or **case patient**, and a patient without heart failure a **negative example** or **control patient**.
 For example, in the above snippet we can see that patient `00013D2EFD8E45D1` is a positive example.
 The file **case.csv** consists of only positive examples, and the file **control.csv** consists of only negative examples.

 We will use the values associated with events other than `heartfailure` to construct feature vector for each patient.
-Specifically, the length of the vector is the number of distinct `event-id`'s, and each coordinate of the vector stores the value corresponds to a particular event.
+Specifically, the length of the feature vector is the number of distinct `event-id`'s, and each coordinate of the vector stores the aggregated value corresponds to a particular `event-id`.
 The values associated with events not shown in the file are assume to be 0.
 Since each patient typically has only a few hundreds of records (lines) compared to thousands of distinct events, it is more efficient to use `SparseVector`.
 Note that each patient can have multiple records with the same `event-id`.
 In this case we sum up the values associated with a same `event-id` as feature value and use `event-id` as feature name.

 ## 1. Load data